 Henry Hawkins

-CEO, Baltic Yachts
+Executive Vice President, Baltic Yachts

 UK national, Henry Hawkins, has had a varied upbringing.
 He was born in Nassau, Bahamas, but says, “I grew up all over the place following my parents which saw us live in some amazing places including Bermuda, Cyprus, Seychelles and latterly within Southern Africa.”
 He was educated in the UK and completed university there before setting off to enjoy a year out…which never ended.
 He received his first commercial tickets in South Africa while working for a sailing school.
 Then after delivering a catamaran to the Caribbean, he fell in to the superyacht sailing world in the mid 90s.
 His first captain’s job was on an Ocean 80 called Yanneke.
 Thereafter, he met Prof. Näder and became his captain on the Baltic 97 Pink Gin IV.
 He considers himself hugely fortunate to have arrived in yachting world when it was still very much an unregulated adventure.
-“Still…I have benefited as the industry has grown rapidly requiring not only greater regulation, but also offering career paths that did not exist,” Hawkins has stayed within the Baltic, community, but instead of being a captain, he is now CEO of the company.
+“Still…I have benefited as the industry has grown rapidly requiring not only greater regulation, but also offering career paths that did not exist,” Hawkins has stayed within the Baltic, community, but instead of being a captain, he is now Executive Vice President of the company.

 Q&A